alzohrah/Terjmat/README.md

-After that, Fill-out the fields to create IoT Platform: o    App name: has to be unique in the IBM cloud domain. o    Host name: will be filled out automatically based on the App name. and click on Create
+After that, Fill-out the fields to create IoT Platform:
+- App name: has to be unique in the IBM cloud domain.
+- Host name: will be filled out automatically based on the App name.

+click on Create
 ![`Translator`](images/4.png)

 Then, wait some time until shows the application are Running and click on Visit App URL